dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 There are some in medicine, industry and science who already know this is coming, eventually.
 They understand the potential conferred by data science, predictive medicine and novel imaging methods.
 What would you do in their shoes?
-To be sure, it's not really their fault, but they're the ones selling products that everyone knows make people sick.
+To be sure, it's not really their fault -- **for most of these problems, they are not proveably legally liable** -- but they're the ones selling products that everyone knows make people sick.
 Suddenly, this is revealed simultaneoulsy, within the span of ten years in an irrefutable way.
 If not handled properly, it will have